canonical/checkbox/CONTRIBUTING.md

 ### Code review criteria & workflow

-At all cases when a Checkbox maintainer picks up a PR for review, they are prepared to go back to the same PR if needed (if changes were requested).

 As a general rule there is one reviewer per PR.
 Other reviewers may pop in to smooth up the process (where they feel confident they can _approve and merge_ changes after some were requested by another review).
 When more reviewers are needed an approval of, comments explaining that are made in the comment thread.
-Chiefly this is done to work around cases of low test coverage in cases when the changes affect something known to be of low quality (i.e. something significantly complex and hard to reason about, brittle, dated, known to have broken in the past).
+Chiefly this is done to work around cases of low test coverage in cases when the changes affect something known to be of low quality (i.e. something significantly complex and hard to reason about, brittle, dated, known to have broken in the past, etc).

 The approving reviewer will merge the code if the review they choose to accept it.
 If they have chosen not to do that, they leave a comment explaining the rationale (mostly this exception is to cover situations when significant changes need to be staged across multiple releases).

-The reviewer is encouraged to use suggestions to communicate exact solutions and to make it easy to apply them.
+The reviewer is encouraged to use suggestions to communicate exact intended solutions, and to make it easy to apply them.
 The reviewer _must_ do this when making trivial style related suggestions.
 The reviewer might also post code into the PR, or to a branch branched off from the feature branch, to communicate more complex suggestions.

+At all cases when a Checkbox maintainer picks up a PR for review, they are prepared to go back to the same PR if needed (if changes were requested).

 Checkbox maintainers will follow the following process to make the determination between "accept", "request changes" and "comment".